 The Spice Rack

-Stocking up your spice collection is one of the most important things you can do to enable you to cook delicious, food regularly.
+Stocking up your spice collection is one of the most important things you can do to enable you to cook delicious food, regularly.
 It’s even more important with Indian cuisine which uses a vast range of perfectly balanced spices and gives you all the flavours, and spices you associate with the cuisine.
+It make a simple curry recipe even more simple.

 It can feel expensive purchasing spices, particularly if you’re buying them with a particular recipe in mind.
-In my opinion, every spice rack worth its salt should contain all, if not most of, the spices used in this vegan curry.
+In my opinion, every spice rack worth its salt should contain all, if not most of, the spices used in this easy curry recipe.

 The Humble Cauliflower